What do banks do?

 arrow

 Blockchain is a system that records information in a way that makes it difficult to change, hack, or cheat the system.
 It's like a digital ledger of transactions.
-Each block in the chain contains many transactions, and every time a new transaction occurs on the blockchain, they have to be updated everywhere at once.
+Each block in the chain contains many transactions and every time a new transaction occurs, it has to be updated everywhere at once.

 Is Technology right for you?